TilmanLu/BAG-To-CSV/README.md

 example, the PDF file "BAG 12.12.2021.pdf" will be saved as a TXT file in a folder called "BAG 12.12.2021".
 The script also saves the relevant information from each decision in a CSV file with columns such as "Gericht", "Senat", "Datum", "Entscheidungsstichworte", and "Leitsatz".
-It includes an executable file made with `pyinstaller` that can be used on Windows.

 The future implications of this project are significant, as the collected data can be used for Natural Language Processing (NLP) and Machine Learning (ML) algorithms.
 With this data, the goal is to develop an automated system that can analyze the structure of labor law decisions and apply them to